TurnerHaa/ev_dashboard/README.md

 ## 💡Future expansion
 \* Add a second report page with visualizations tailored to specific UK regions for advanced intraregional comparisons

+\* Add mobile alerts for data updates using Twilio

 \* Allow toggle between total chargers and chargers per 100k on primary bar chart

 \* Partition chargers and vehicles tables for faster recursive CTE passovers